vovapolu/ensime.github.io/contributing.md

 The first thing to do is to decide what you want to contribute!

-If you are looking for a small task to pick up, have a look at our [waffle board](https://waffle.io/ensime/ensime-server).
-If that's too intimidating, restrict it to just the [2.0 Milestone](https://waffle.io/ensime/ensime-server?milestone=Big%20Crunch%202.0).
+If you are looking for a small task to pick up, have a look at our [latest milestone on github](https://github.com/ensime/ensime-server/milestone/9).

-Anything under the **Low Hanging Fruit** or **Needs Reproduction** columns are suitable for a new contributor.
+Anything with the **Low Hanging Fruit** or **Needs Reproduction** labels are suitable for a new contributor.
 Please contact us on the github issue directly if you want to contribute something: this avoids duplication of efforts, and also lets us discuss the best way to do it.

 We have regular [Hack Days in London](http://hackthetower.co.uk/).
 If you can set aside the time to join us, they are a fun and exciting way to contribute to ENSIME.